View Gloria Martinez's Obituary on www.chieftain.com/ and share memories

 Gloria Lynn Martinez,

-- 55, of Pueblo, passed away on April 1, 2020.
-She was preceded in death by her parents, Jose and Lucinda Martinez; brother, Frank Edward; in-laws, Harold Armijo and Josie "Deana" Martinez; nephews, Joel William Armijo and Henry David Armijo.
-She is survived by her siblings, Carmen Armijo, Epifanio (Beatrize) Martinez Sr., Orlando (Cecilia) Martinez and Roy (Karyn) Martinez; 15 nieces and nephews, numerous aunts, uncles and cousins; extended family and friends.
-Special thanks to caregivers, Jessica Neighbours, Georgie Trujillo and Julie Armijo.
-Viewing, Wednesday, contact family for time.
-Private service with Livestream, on Facebook at 5 p.m., Wednesday, at romerofamilyfuneralhomepueblo, Romero Chapel.
-After the service it will be available on YouTube at Romero Family Funeral Home/Gloria Martinez
+- 55, of Pue-blo passed away on April 1, 2020.
+She was preceded in death by her parents, Jose and Lucinda Martinez; brother, Frank Edward; in-laws, Harold Armijo and Josie "Deana" Martinez; nephews, Joel Wil-liam Armijo and Henry David Armijo.
+She is survived by her siblings, Carmen Armijo, Epi-fanio (Beatrize) Martinez Sr,.
+Orlando (Cecilia) Martinez and Roy (Karyn) Martinez; nieces and nephews, Harold, Pam, Julie, Jaqui, Debbie, Epifanio Jr., Susan, Christopher, Carlos, Jose, Lucinda, Deana, Jeremy, Tony and Jennifer; numerous aunts, uncles and cousins, extended family and friends.
+Special thanks to caregivers, Jessica Neighbours, Georgie Tru-jillo and Julie Armijo.
+Gloria graduated from USC with a bachelors in social work.
+She then worked at Parkview Med-ical Center as a clinical therapist.
+She enjoyed fishing, camping, reading, especially her Book of Mormon, Bible and writing.
+She loved animals, especially her dog, Oscar.
+She also loved art and music and enjoyed playing her guitar.
+She was a gentle soul with a warrior's heart.
+She was a breast cancer survivor and battled many other trials in her life and rose above them.
+More than anything, she enjoyed spending time with her nieces and nephews.
+She will be forever loved and always missed by those she leaves behind.
+View-ing, Wednesday.
+Contact family for time.
+Private service with Live Stream, 5 p.m.
+Wednesday, Romero Chapel.